ellisp/forecastxgb-r-package/README.md

 ### Transformations

-By default, the data is transformed by a modulus power transformation (as per John and Draper, 1980) before feeding to `xgboost`.
+The data can be transformed by a modulus power transformation (as per John and Draper, 1980) before feeding to `xgboost`.
 This transformation is similar to a Box-Cox transformation, but works with negative data.
-The value of lambda is chosen by `forecass:BoxCox.lambda`, using the Guerrero method.
-Setting the `lambda` parameter to 1 will effectively switch off this transformation
+Leaving the `lambda` parameter as 1 will effectively switch off this transformation.

 ```
 Stopping.
-Best iteration: 64
+Best iteration: 61
 ```

 ```
 Stopping.
-Best iteration: 38
+Best iteration: 35
 ```

 ```